erakai/Adventurer/README.md

 ## Summary

-Adventurer is a top down role playing game inspired by western progression fantasy, built as an exercise in learning C++ and SDL2.
+A 2D game engine built as an exercise in learning SDL2.

 ## Getting Started